What is Amortization?

 The amortization of a loan means that the loan is paid back, in full, over time.
 In most cases, when a loan is given, a series of fixed payments is established at the outset, and the individual who receives the loan is responsible for meeting each of the payments.

 The principal and interest payments on the loan will be different from one month to the next; however, the same total amount must be paid each payment period.
-With items such as home or auto loans, payments made consist of parts that change over the course of repayment.
+With items such as home or auto loans, payments made consist of principal and interest amounts that change over the course of repayment.
 Regardless, each payment made goes toward the interest on the loan and reduction of the total balance of the loan.

 Not all loans are designed in the same way, and much depends on who is receiving the loan, who is extending the loan, and what the loan is for.
 However, amortized loans are popular with both lenders and recipients because they are designed to be paid off entirely within a certain amount of time.
 It ensures that the recipient does not become weighed down with debt and the lender is paid back in a timely way.